WSWUP/agweather-qaqc/README.md

 # pyWeatherQAQC (Daily Weather Data QAQC Script)

+## Edit (2/15/2019)
+This script has recently undergone a major overhaul and the readme (and related files) still has to be updated.
+This newest version still works in the same fashion as the previous version.

 ### Summary
 pyWeatherQAQC is a constantly-expanding python-based script that enables the user to:
 1. Graphically visualize historical daily summary weather data from stations